The Stephanie Miller Show: Production and distribution

-The Stephanie Miller Show was launched on September 7, 2004 by WYD Media Management in association with Democracy Radio, and syndicated by Jones Radio Networks.
+The Stephanie Miller Show was launched on September 7, 2004, by WYD Media Management in association with Democracy Radio, and syndicated by Jones Radio Networks.
 In November 2005, WYD Media Management acquired Democracy Radio's portion of ownership in the show.
 Dial Global, acquired Jones Radio Networks in 2009, and Dial Global changed its name to Westwood One in 2013.
 The show is now produced by WYD Media Management, and syndicated nationally by Westwood One.

-The show is currently available Monday to Friday live from 6:00 AM to 9:00 AM Pacific Time, 9:00 AM to 12 noon Eastern Time on approximately 40 broadcast radio stations, and can also be heard online via many of these same stations, as well as the Progressive Voices website, Progressive Voices on iTunes, and TuneIn App.
+The show is currently available Monday to Friday live from 6:00 am to 9:00 am Pacific Time, 9:00 am to 12 noon Eastern Time on approximately 40 broadcast radio stations, and can also be heard online via many of these same stations, as well as the Progressive Voices website, Progressive Voices on iTunes, and TuneIn App.
 On satellite radio, the show can be heard live on SiriusXM Progress, Channel 127.
-It is also available on delay via CRN Digital Talk Radio Monday to Friday from 9:00 AM to 12 noon Pacific Time, noon to 3:00 PM Eastern Time, on CRN Digital Talk 4.
-Recorded versions of the show with no commercials are also available on the same day of broadcast, via the Stephcast podcast, a paid subscription available on the show's website.
+It is also available on delay via CRN Digital Talk Radio Monday to Friday from 9:00 am to 12 noon Pacific Time, noon to 3:00 pm Eastern Time, on CRN Digital Talk 4.
+Recorded versions of the show with no commercials are also available on the same day of broadcast, via "The Stephanie Miller Show" podcast, available for free on all major platforms.
 Recordings of all shows going back to May 1, 2015, along with a few additional previous shows, are available to paid subscribers via the Stephcast audio archives.

-Since the show began in September 2004, it has originated from Los Angeles, California except for a short period from December 1, 2009 to July 6, 2010, when it was bi-coastal, with Miller based in New York part-time, while her co-hosts and producers were based in Los Angeles.
+Since the show began in September 2004, it has originated from Los Angeles, California except for a short period from December 1, 2009, to July 6, 2010, when it was bi-coastal, with Miller based in New York part-time, while her co-hosts and producers were based in Los Angeles.
 KTLK in Los Angeles began carrying Miller's show in April 2005.
 Until the end of 2013, Miller's show was broadcast from the KTLK studios in Los Angeles, when the station's owner Clear Channel (now IHeart Radio), announced that it was changing formats from progressive talk to conservative talk.
 Miller and her business partner Ron Hartenbaum, the founder of WYD Media Management (often referred to by Miller as the "owner of the show who is trying to kill me for the insurance money"), decided they could not continue to rely on corporate broadcast entities for studio space, and Miller built a studio in the basement of her home at her own expense.
 The live program is now produced from Miller's house in the Los Feliz neighborhood of Los Angeles from 6 am to 9 am Pacific Time weekdays.
 Upon the advent of the COVID-19 crisis in early 2020, having the home studio left Miller and her show better prepared than most other entertainment enterprises for the stay-at-home restrictions imposed as a result of the pandemic.
 However, Miller's planned 2020 Sexy Liberal Unity Tour was rescheduled after an initial show in Seattle in February 2020.